-Why is the spelling of the company name in the web address, emails and text different from the logo?
-A very good question!
+Why is the spelling of the company name in the web address and emails different from the logo?

 As you know, the company is named after its founder, Mr. Eberhard Schöck, who invented the first commercially available structural thermal break.
 He built the company into the global leader it is today, with its world headquarters in Baden-Baden, Germany, and businesses in 14 other countries worldwide.